 The Hub organises NIRAKN’s National Capacity Building workshops, Annual Symposium and Seminar Series, the visiting international and national scholars program, a national critical reading group, Indigenous qualitative methodologies masterclasses and other national and international network collaborations.
 The Hub is responsible for the maintenance of the NIRAKN website and delivering a biannual newsletter.
 The Hub coordinates and facilitates network meetings including providing secretariat services to the Management Committee, the Advisory Committee and Node Leaders’ meetings.

-The Hub is led by the NIRAKN Director, Professor Aileen Moreton-Robinson and is based at the Indigenous Research and Engagement Unit at QUT.
+The Hub is led by the NIRAKN Director, Distinguished Professor Aileen Moreton-Robinson and is based at the Indigenous Research and Engagement Unit at QUT.
 The IREU provides administrative support to NIRAKN.
-IREU staff include: A/Associate Director, Dr David Singh; Network Convenor, Adam Robinson; Finance Officer, Daphne Campbell; Administrative Officer, Kelly Roberts and an Administrative Assistant.
+IREU staff include: Associate Director, Associate Professor Yvette Roe; Lecturer, Dr David Singh; Network Coordinator, Adam Robinson; Finance Officer, Daphne Campbell; NIRAKN Coordinator, Dr Carol Quadrelli; IREU Administrative Assistant, Brodie Johnston and Personal Assistant to the Dean, Ashley Fox.

 Contact the Hub